 - Stop the pattern: be careful where you step in the future.
 When it comes to oppression, we want to actually change the “footwear” to get rid of privilege and oppression (sneakers for all!), but metaphors can only stretch so far!

 Reacting in a fair and helpful way isn’t about learning arbitrary rules or being a doormat.
 Rather, it's about restoring and maintaining dignity and respect for everyone involved - both the person who is hurt, and you.
 Still, it’s hard to remember in the moment, because these issues are so charged in our society.
 As such, it may be helpful to reframe the situation so that you don’t feel defensive.

-You may have noticed it’s easier to handle being corrected about something you didn’t know if you’re grateful for (and open to) the opportunity to learn rather than embarrassed to have been wrong.
+You may have noticed it’s easier to handle being corrected about something you didn’t know if you’re grateful for and even open to the opportunity to learn rather than embarrassed to have been wrong.
 Being able to let go of your ego is an incredibly important skill to develop.